RavensbourneWebMedia/UX-design/sessions/11/README.md

 # Homework

+### User personas

+Form teams for the DAX project.

-form teams, create personas based on your observations
+Using [Xtensio](https://xtensio.com/user-persona/), produce 2 (or more) **user personas** based on your observations at the Museum.

+Your personas represent the potential user groups of your app.

+Take a look at the [dos and don'ts of user personas](../05#dos-and-donts) to create useful, non-gimmicky personas.

 ### Blog